 • Advising clients regarding resisting activist shareholder actions, including allegations by shareholders of misleading or deceptive ASX and non-ASX market announcements.

-• Acting for applicants in schemes of arrangement under the Corporations Act.
+• Acting for applicants in schemes of arrangement under the Corporations Act 2001 (Cth) (Corporations Act).

 • Acting in statutory oppression matters both for minority and majority shareholders.

-• Acting as the lead associate for Controlled Thermal Resources Limited (an Australian registered public lithium concern with interests in Californian tenements) in its successful re-domiciliation scheme of arrangement, whereby an entity incorporated in the US state of Delaware was superimposed as the parent company for beneficial tax and equity raising reasons.
+• Acting for Controlled Thermal Resources Limited (an Australian registered public lithium concern with interests in Californian tenements) in its successful re-domiciliation scheme of arrangement, whereby an entity incorporated in the US state of Delaware was superimposed as the parent company for beneficial tax and equity raising reasons.

-• Acting as the lead associate for Tamboran Resources Limited (an Australian registered public onshore gas concern with interests in exploration tenements in the Beetaloo Basin, Northern Territory, Australia) in its successful re-domiciliation scheme of arrangement, whereby an entity incorporated in the US state of Delaware was superimposed as the parent company of the corporate group.
+• Acting for Tamboran Resources Limited (an Australian registered public onshore gas concern with interests in exploration tenements in the Beetaloo Basin, Northern Territory, Australia) in its successful re-domiciliation scheme of arrangement, whereby an entity incorporated in the US state of Delaware was superimposed as the parent company of the corporate group.

-• Acting as the lead associate for a British Virgin Islands shareholder of a listed Australian mining entity in a WA Supreme Court dispute where the client sought urgent injunctive relief against the company’s directors for an apprehended contravention of the Corporations Act relating to a conflict of interest.
+• Acting for a British Virgin Islands shareholder of a listed Australian mining entity in a WA Supreme Court dispute where the client sought urgent injunctive relief against the company’s directors for an apprehended contravention of the Corporations Act relating to a conflict of interest.

-• Acting as the lead associate for the major shareholder and the director of an ASX-listed entity in urgent Federal Court of Australia proceedings seeking declarations about the validity of the appointment of the chairperson of the board (matter commenced, trial heard and judgment delivered in less than three weeks).
+• Acting for the major shareholder and the director of an ASX-listed entity in urgent Federal Court of Australia proceedings seeking declarations about the validity of the appointment of the chairperson of the board (matter commenced, trial heard and judgment delivered in less than three weeks).

 • Acting for and advising clients in relation to regulatory inquiries and investigations under the laws of Western Australia.